Web application hosting guidance

-- Use of memcached is required for all “dynamic” pages that rely upon an internal database or third party services for real time data.
+- Use of memcached or redis is highly recommended for all “dynamic” pages that rely upon an internal database or third-party services for real time data.

-- PBS requires the use of memcached for all server-side object and page level caching.
+- PBS highly recommends the use of memcached or redis for all server-side object and page level caching.

 Performance and Load Testing

-In order to maintain the highest level of user experience, PBS requires that all applications and sites developed by third party developers on PBS's Amazon hosting services undergo (and pass) performance and load testing.
+In order to maintain the highest level of user experience, PBS requires that all applications and sites developed by third-party developers for hosting on PBS's AWS hosting service undergo (and pass) performance and load testing.

-Performing this testing is the sole responsibility of the third party producer or developer.
-The purpose of this load testing is to demonstrate that the application has been engineered to handle the high levels of traffic that the site may see at launch.
+Performing this testing is the sole responsibility of the third-party producer or developer.
+The purpose of this load testing is to demonstrate that the application has been engineered to handle the high levels of traffic that the site may experience at launch.

-- Using the small Amazon instance (LAMP stack) that has been provided by PBS, sites and applications must demonstrate that they are capable of achieving 50 requests per second from 10 simulated users.
-All performance testing must be performed with the copy of ApacheBench that is included on the instance provided.
+- Sites and applications must demonstrate that they are capable of achieving 50 requests per second from 10 simulated users.

-- Upon completion of load testing, producers will be required to submit a copy of the load testing results to PBS for review.
+- Test results are a production readiness deliverable.
+Upon completion of load testing, producers are required to submit a copy of the load testing results to PBS for review.

-- The maximum allowable latency for the loading of any single page is 5 seconds.
+- The maximum allowable latency for the loading of any single page is five (5) seconds.

 In order to reach the most users, sites should be developed using HTML specification 4.0 and cascading style sheet specification CSS1.
 Other HTML specifications may be used as long as the principals of Progressive Enhancement/Graceful Degradation are applied so that there is always a compelling and usable experience available for the site user.
 Compliance with The World Wide Web Consortium (W3C) guidelines and recommendations is required.
-HTML standards must be compliant for the doc-type it is declaring.
-If it is not, PBS reserves the right to not publish or to limit the site audience.
+HTML standards must be compliant for the doc-type being declared.
+If not, PBS reserves the right to not publish or to limit the site audience.

 Supported Web Browsers